penumbra-zone/penumbra/deployments/README.md

 Penumbra Labs runs three (3) discrete networks:

   * "testnet", updated approximately weekly
-  * "testnet-preview", updated on every push to `main` in the repo
+  * "preview", updated on every push to `main` in the repo
   * "devnet", updated ad-hoc to serve as a sandbox debugging environment

 Those networks each have their own genesis and knowledge of peers.